Updated Jan 10, 2023

 North Carolina businesses are also eligible for the ITC.
-But instead of the 26% that residential customers receive, businesses get even more– a 30% tax credit towards the cost of a solar energy system.
+This amounts to a 30% tax credit toward the cost of a solar energy system.
 Since businesses generally require larger and more expensive systems, this can quickly provide savings in the tens of thousands of dollars range.

 North Carolina does not have as many state-level solar incentives as otter states.
-However, its residents and businesses still have plenty of rebates and incentives available to significantly lower the cost of a new solar energy system.
-Since a PV system is a major financial decision, pairing the ITC with state and local rebates makes it an easier choice.
+However, its residents and businesses still have plenty of rebates and incentives available to lower the cost of a new solar energy system significantly.
+Since a PV system is a major financial decision, pairing the ITC with state and local rebates makes it easier.

-The cost to go solar has been trending down and should continue to do so.
+The cost of going solar has been trending down and should continue.
 However, the federal solar incentives are lowering and expiring in the next few years.
 So taking advantage of this large rebate now would provide the best net cost to homeowners and businesses.

 Yes, solar is a great investment in North Carolina.
-The state gets plenty of sunshine year round.
-Residents can receive the 26% federal tax credit, an additional credit from Duke Energy, and pay zero sales tax.
+The state gets plenty of sunshine year-round.
+Residents can receive the 30% federal tax credit, an additional credit from Duke Energy, and pay zero sales tax.
 Although solar panels increase the value of homes, with North Carolina’s property tax exemption, homeowners won’t see any increase in their yearly property tax bills.
-Besides the incentives, a solar system significantly reduces energy bills and your carbon footprint.
+Besides the incentives, a solar system significantly reduces energy bills and carbon footprint.